Opal: Multimodal Image Generation for News Illustration: Formative Study

 \subsubsection{User Interface.}

-Opal is an interface composed of two components: a Palette and an Ouevre, which is by definition "the works of a painter, composer, or author regarded collectively".
-The Palette provides users with a pipeline of tools to help create an editorial illustration.
-The user begins with an Article Area, which asks the user to input some article text as well as the article title.
-As per our learnings from the co-design, this article text could be from any area of the article and does not have to be well formed.
-These text boxes allowed users to put short one-line descriptions of the article, which could include an actual article title, as well as longer form text.
+Opal, seen in Figure \ref{fig:systemdesign} is an interface composed of two components: Oeuvre and Palette.
+An oeuvre is by definition "the works of a painter, composer, or author regarded collectively".
+The oeuvre provides users with a birds-eye view of all the generations they have created, and the generations stream in in real time as they are generated.
+The Palette provides users with a pipeline of tools to help create a news illustration.
+The user begins with the Article Area, which asks the user to input article text, which could be short one-line descriptions or long-form text.

-These words populating the Keyword Area and the words populating the Tone Area could both be expanded one by one for visual icons relevant to the selected keyword.
-They were both retrieved by the same icon suggestion prompt.
+Upon submitting article text, ten keywords would populate the Keyword Area, summarizing the article.
+Ten tones would likewise populate the Tone Area.
+Keywords and tones could be expanded one by one for visual icons relevant to the selected word.
+They were both retrieved by the icon suggestion prompt method.
+Users could generate by selecting keywords, tones, and icons they wanted to try and hitting 'Generate'.
+These selections were automatically generated with three variations of the prompts, to show users variety.
+These variations spanned different default styles: "\{SELECTED WORD\} in the style of a \{photo / collage / painting \}".
+We chose these styles because they expressed a range of fidelity and realism in their visual hallmarks.

-The next area was the Style Explorer, which is shown in the middle of Figure \ref{fig:systemdesign}.
-Users were presented with a text area for which they could enter any query about a style they wanted.
-This query was then performed as an asymmetric semantic search using SentenceBert \cite{sbert}.
-Alongside the styles came rationales that helped explain the reason the style was returned by the Style Explorer.
+The next area was the Style Explorer, shown in the middle of Figure \ref{fig:systemdesign}.
+Users could enter phrases about a style they wanted, after which a semantic search would retrieve relevant styles.
+Rationales were displayed alongside the retrieved styles to explain why the style was returned.
+(These rationales were the sentences scraped from GPT-3.)

-The Style Explorer also came with default styles.
-These were styles that either performed well within the formative phase of our system design and were included in list of curated styles that performed well for journalism in particular and in generations.
-We additionally identified a set of diverse styles to use as defaults: “abstract art”, “vector art”, “documentary photography”, “collage”, and “sketch”.
-A key feature of the Style Explorer was its ability to match subjects to styles.
-When subjects were selected in the Style Explorer Area, they were subjects were searched as asymmetric queries against the corpus of style information we collected from GPT3.

-Lastly, the users were given an PROMPT area to put in prompts of there own.
-In a baseline version of the Opal system, this area and the article area were the only features that were given to users.
+The Style Explorer also came with a set of five default styles: “abstract art”, “vector art”, “documentary photography”, “collage”, and “sketch”.
+These were styles that performed well with news illustrators during the formative study.
+The Style Explorer also automatically would try to match subjects to styles.
+When subjects were selected in the Style Explorer Area, these subjects were queried against the style dataset for relevant styles.
+At the end of the structured exploration stages, users were also given a PROMPT area to put in custom prompts of there own.
+In a baseline version of Opal, this area and the article area were the only features given to users.

 The system was implemented in Python and Flask as well as HTML/CSS Javascript and Ajax.
 The text-to-image framework used was originally written by \cite{nerdyroden} and Katherine Crowson and refactored by the authors. \cite{nerdyroden, crowsondiffusion}